 Reducing overall levels of meat and dairy consumption could have a positive influence on the sustainability of global food production.
 Meat and dairy consumption in the UK continues to be high by global standards and developing countries consume more meat and dairy products as prosperity rises.
-Around 30% of the Earth's land mass is now
+Around 30% of the Earth's land mass is now dedicated to feeding livestock39.
+Although a significant proportion of this is represented by extensive grazing of natural habitats, animal feed is consuming a major share of the world's arable land and opening up new grazing land is a major factor in tropical deforestation.
+Livestock's climate change footprint is also significant, and the sector is estimated to account for 18% of global GHG emissions40.

-Encouraging people to consume healthy levels of more sustainable meat and dairy products will help reduce the environmental impact of food production.
+Encouraging people to consume healthy levels of more sustainable meat and diary products will help reduce the environmental impact of food production.